philmcminn/new-paper/README.md

 make a change to a `.tex` source file.
 With VSCode, I can display the PDF in an editor tab so that I can see it while I am working on it, and have it update while I edit it.
+Others prefer more "traditional" solutions such as Vim or Emacs, but you can use whatever you prefer.

+### Editor Settings - the `.editorconfig` file
+The repository provides an `.editorconfig` file (see https://editorconfig.org on how to use with your text editor), which sets out my own preferences in terms of whether to uses tabs or spaces (spoiler: it's spaces), indent sizes, etc.

-Others prefer more "traditional" solutions such as Vim or Emacs, but you can use whatever you prefer, and – so long as you do not [add any settings or backup files produced by your editor to the repository](#types-of-files-that-you-should-set-git-to-ignore) – your personal choice can co-exist alongside that of your collaborators.
+In Latex these settings are perhaps less important, and your personal preferences may differ.
+This is fine, just don't [add any settings or backup files produced by your editor to the repository](#types-of-files-that-you-should-set-git-to-ignore) – your personal choice can co-exist alongside that of your collaborators.

+### Install and Use a Spellchecker

 Whatever environment you use, ensure you have a spell checker installed!
 (Again, VSCode has a plugin for one of these.)
 You will also find various other plugins